 Let’s put Grin in the correct category first.

 Cryptocurrencies can be roughly divided into three groups: platforms, tokens, and currencies.
 Platform category includes entire ecosystems like Ethereum, EOS, TRON, etc. Tokens are usually created for utility purposes inside one software.
 Pundi X and Basic Attention Token are good examples of those.

 Bitcoin is obviously the most known currency.
 A cryptocurrency has its own blockchain and is created to serve as a digital currency.
 Litecoin, Bitcoin Cash, and Dash are other examples of coins in this category.

 There is also one very popular and known subcategory under currencies, which is titled privacy coins.
 A privacy coin hides the contents of each transaction and gives much-needed privacy to its user.
 Zcash and Monero are the best-known privacy coins.

 Grin falls into the privacy coin category as well.
 It’s an implementation of a Mimblewimble protocol, which enables Grin some unique features.

 Grin is a unique project in many ways.
 The history of this coin goes hand in hand with the Mimblewimble protocol.
 There are also other references to the famous Harry Potter series.
 Yes, you read it correctly.
 Mimblewimble is a spell used to tongue-tie victims in the Harry Potter books.

 It’s unknown why this particular spell was chosen for the name for a privacy protocol.
-Potter reference is no coincidence, though.
-This technology was originally presented by nickname Tom Elvis Jedusor at 2016.
-This is Potter character Voldemort’s name in the French language version.
+Potter’s reference is no coincidence, though.
+This technology was originally presented by the nickname Tom Elvis Jedusor in 2016.
+This is the Potter character Voldemort’s name in the French language version.

 – Protocol: MimbleWimble (tongue tying curse)